GaloisInc/BESSPIN-Voting-System-Demonstrator-2019/docs/system-description/Registration_System.md

 ## Contributors

- - Reuben Broadfoot and Noah Rich wrote the first draft of this description.
+ - Reuben Broadfoot, Noah Rich wrote the first draft of this description.
- - Joe Kiniry edited that first draft.
+ - Joe Kiniry and Alexander Bakst edited that first draft.

 ## Funders